-If you would like to contact other people affected by MND, see our online forum at: https://forum.mndassociation.org
+See our online forum at: https://forum.mndassociation.org

 8: How the MND Association can help you

 The MND Association offers a range of services at no cost to people with or affected by MND, or Kennedy's disease, including carers.
 Our services cover England, Wales and Northern Ireland.